teleivo/cs143/assignments/PA3J/README.md

 ## TODO

+* run my parser with my lexer, does everything still work?
+  * compare lexers for
+    * ../../examples/graph.cl
+    * ../../examples/lam.cl

 * why can't I run the reference parser?

 * make sure I have tests for all of them
   * make sure precedence and associativity are correct
   * try some invalid programs and see how the parser behaves, compare it to the behavior of the reference parser
-  * run my parser with my lexer, does everything still work?

 * think about error handling in constructs I can currently parse